 If you love design, stay at Greydon House.

 This brand new hotel and restaurant was designed by Roman + Williams, who make some of the most epic commercial real estate properties.
 You might be familiar with their work if you've ever dined at Le Coucou, Kingside inside the Viceroy Hotel or Lafayette.

-If you’re visiting Nantucket as a family, stay in 76 Main.
-This boutique is also located in Town with its own private beach and is recently renovated, with fun nautical decor.
+If you're visiting Nantucket as a family, stay in 76 Main.
+This boutique is also located in Town and is recently renovated, with fun nautical decor.